 Cabot's score of 40 is higher than 63% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Cabot Corporation reported total carbon emissions of approximately 3,700,000,000 kg CO2e for Scope 1, 310,000,000 kg CO2e for Scope 2 (market-based), and 5,206,000,000 kg CO2e for Scope 3 emissions.
 This data reflects a comprehensive approach to emissions reporting, covering all three scopes.
 Cabot has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
-Additionally, the company is committed to a 30% reduction in Scope 1 emissions from a 2020 baseline by 2030, as well as a similar 30% reduction target for Scope 2 emissions by 2030.
+Additionally, the company is committed to a 30% reduction in Scope 1 and Scope 2 emissions from a 2020 baseline by 2030.
 These targets demonstrate Cabot's proactive stance in addressing its carbon footprint and contributing to global climate goals.
-The company has also made progress in reducing NOx emissions, achieving 23.1% of its goal to reduce NOx emissions intensity by 20% by 2025.
-Furthermore, Cabot aims to reduce its greenhouse gas emissions by 30% from 2015 levels by 2025, showcasing a commitment to long-term sustainability.
-Overall, Cabot Corporation's emissions data and climate commitments reflect a robust strategy to mitigate its environmental impact while aligning with industry standards for climate action.
+The company has also made strides in reducing NOx emissions intensity, achieving 23.1% of its goal to reduce this metric by 20% by 2025.
+Furthermore, Cabot aims for a 30% reduction in overall greenhouse gas emissions from 2015 levels by 2025, showcasing its commitment to sustainability and environmental responsibility.
+Cabot's emissions data and climate initiatives are independently reported, with no data cascaded from a parent organization.
+The company continues to align its operations with industry standards and best practices in climate management.

 Access structured emissions data, company-specific emission factors, and source documents